A Malaysian Investor's Guide to Buying US Stocks: 2025 Complete Guide

 Foreign Brokers Not Licensed by Securities Commission Malaysia

 Some of the biggest foreign brokers are not regulated by local regulatory authorities in Malaysia.
-This includes platforms like TD Ameritrade, eToro, and Tiger Brokers, which are listed on the Securities Commission Malaysia’s (SC) Investor Alert List.
+This includes platforms like TD Ameritrade, and Tiger Brokers, which are listed on the Securities Commission Malaysia’s (SC) Investor Alert List.
 This list identifies unauthorized platforms and serves as a caution to investors.
 The SC advises against investing with any platforms that aren’t licensed or approved, warning that dealing with unlicensed or unauthorized entities can expose you to risks such as fraud or money laundering.

 However, being on the Investor Alert List doesn’t necessarily mean a platform is fraudulent.
 Many of these platforms are regulated by reputable international authorities.
 For instance, TD Ameritrade Singapore is regulated by the Monetary Authority of Singapore, while its international counterpart is overseen by the US Securities and Exchange Commission (SEC).
 These regulations provide a level of security and trustworthiness, even if they are not recognized by the Malaysian regulatory body.